smythp/intro-command-line/README.md

 In this session, we'll learn those common commands by exploring and manipulating a simple data set.
 By the end of the session, you'll be able to navigate your computer, create and manipulate files, and transform text-based data using only the command line.

-Get ready to impress with your computer know-how!

 [What's the command line?](sections/what-is-the-command-line.md)
 [Working with text](sections/text-editors.md)
 [Why is the command line useful?](sections/why-is-the-command-line-useful.md)